 Password bi-directionality.
 Bi-directional transformers work better in extracting text features than leading approaches like autoencoders (CWAE), RNNs (Pass2path) or CNNs (ADaMs), which are typically used in real-world guessing attacks.
 We reasonably conclude that a big part of the success goes from the ability of capturing bi-directional passwords based on the self-attention mechanism.
-The prior work [22] has already set uni-directional transformers, and showed the superiority of the bi-directional transformers, and showed the superiority of the bi-directional transformers in general guessing tasks.
+The prior work [22] has already set uni-directional transformers, and showed the superiority of the bi-directional training mechanisms in general guessing tasks.
 As visualized in Figure 2, passwords exhibit the bi-directionality that weights characters differently.